 The issuer will enter into a series of interest-rate swaps to address the possible variation between three-month sterling Libor and the rate of interest earned on the fixed loans.
-The swap is a non-balance-guaranteed swap.
 This hedging is based on a scheduled step-down balance in line with the fixed-rate mortgages' amortisation schedule.
-There may be mismatches on the swap due to prepayments or defaults on the fixed-rate mortgages.
-Fitch has taken this into account in its analysis.